MicrosoftDocs/win32/desktop-src/Intl/using-generic-data-types.md

 ---
-Description: If you use generic data types in your code, it can be compiled for Unicode simply by using a preprocessor directive to define &\#0034;UNICODE&\#0034; before the \#include statements for the header files. ms.assetid: 1c9cbb18-9295-4847-86c1-d596668cbe57
+description: If you use generic data types in your code, it can be compiled for Unicode simply by using a preprocessor directive to define &\#0034;UNICODE&\#0034; before the \#include statements for the header files. ms.assetid: 1c9cbb18-9295-4847-86c1-d596668cbe57
 title: Using Generic Data Types ms.topic: article